okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/index.md

 <ApiLifecycle access="ie" />

-This guide shows you how to integrate [Email Magic Links (EML)](/docs/guides/email-magic-links-overview/main/) into the self-service password recovery flow of your apps using the Okta embedded solutions.
+This guide shows you how to integrate [Email Magic Links (EML)](/docs/guides/email-magic-links-overview/main/) into the self-service password recovery flow of your apps using the Okta-embedded solutions.

 ---